Mox-41/setting-mentionable-for-a-role-/README.md

 it's work

-How i can edit role
+How i can edit role and set montionble ture or fulse